mmottl/aifad/README.md

     :::text
     Pizza (Large, False, Cheese Mozzarella)

-The datatype `satisfaction` demonstrates recursion.
+The data type `satisfaction` demonstrates recursion.
 A restaurant guest's satisfaction might be `Low`, `High`, `Very High`, `Very (Very Low)`, etc.

 `domain` is a special typename and tells AIFAD what values should be used as